 When a new course is created the previous course is closed in accordance with "Guidelines for closing of course".

 5 Taking effect

-These guidelines take effect on the8th of June, 2022, replacing previous "Guidelines for the design of course syllabus" (Registration number HS 2022/126).
-Implementation of the guidelines take place in connection with the transfer to new version (2.0) of KursInfo in the spring of 2023.
+These guidelines take effect on the 4^{th} of September, 2024, replacing previous "Guidelines for the design of course syllabus" (Registration number HS 2023/211).